yihanwu1024/yihanwu1024.github.io/README.md

 ## Copyright

-Each piece of my work, except specifically indicated, should be published under Creative Commons CC-BY 4.0.
-See [Creative Commons](https://creativecommons.org/licenses/by/4.0/) for more details.
+Each piece of my work, except specifically indicated, should be published under [Creative Commons CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-The themes, frameworks, renderers, etc. are used under their own license.
+Themes, frameworks, renderers, etc. are used under their own license.
 There is no such external work being used at this time.

 ## Commenting